 Because the data set used to form the KDE is finite and many locations in the image have near zero likelihoods, we regularize the KDE model (i.e., make it more robust to the variability in the training sample) by mixing it with a uniform distribution.
 This mixture makes the generative claim that while a fixation is likely to fall around locations where others have looked, with a small probability, cs, viewers in population s pick an arbitrary location on the image.
 In total, the resulting ISM for population s has two free parameters: the bandwidth parameter σs and the regularization coefficient cs.
 The ISM then specifies the likelihood of a fixation sequence F conditioned on population s based on Equation A1:

+pFs,I≡icsU+1-csk=1KsπksNfi;μks,σs (A2)

 where U is the uniform distribution and N is the normal (Gaussian).
 The KDE is specified by the number of mixture components (Ks) in the Gaussian mixture, the relative weighting of the kth mixture component for image I (πks), the spatial coordinates (µks) of the kth component, and the bandwidth parameter (σs) in the spherical covariance matrix for population s.
 For the KDE model, Ks is the number of fixations.

 We considered two possibilities for the mixture weights.
 First, we supposed that all fixations are treated as equally important, in which case the relative weighting of each mixture component is given by πk = 1/Ks.
 Second, we supposed that the importance of a fixation depends on the duration at which the eyes dwell on a location.
 To be precise, each fixation fi is characterized by a location (fxi, fyi) and a duration fdi such that the relative weighting of the kth fixation of n could be given by

+πk=fdki=1nfdi (A3)